NegarJvd/php_projects/DatabaseTraining/Readme.txt

 }
 ?>

-Then create a database named * and inside it a table named *.
+Then create a database named "php_learning_info" and inside it a table named "users_info".
 User information will be stored in this table.
 You can change these names, just note that you can also change them within the relevant files.